MicrosoftDocs/powerquery-docs/powerquery-docs/split-columns-number-characters.md

 2. **Date** - in the subsequent 8 characters with the format yyyymmdd
 3. **Units** - the remainder of the characters

-We want to split this column into the 3 columns describe before.
+We want to split this column into the 3 columns described before.
 To do this, we simply select the column and select the option to split the column by number of characters.
-Inside the 'Split column' window, we apply the following configuration:
+Inside the 'Split column by Number of Characters' window, we apply the following configuration:

 ![images](images/me-split-columns-number-character-into-columns-split-column-window.png)